ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 token
 : The value in the token field is used to match responses to requests.

-manifest_list
+manifest-list
-: The manifest_list field is used to convey one or multiple SUIT manifests.
+: The manifest-list field is used to convey one or multiple SUIT manifests.
   A manifest is
   a bundle of metadata about the trusted app, where to find the code, the devices to which it applies, and cryptographic